November 10, 2017

 So what’s your story?
 Is this method working in your homeschool?
 Are you considering this method over another?
 We always love hearing from fellow homeschoolers, so send us an email at email@example.com.

-For more information about this method and other home education methods and resources, check out the new and improved CCHE website.
-The Canadian Centre for Home Education has a dedicated webpage that includes details of the various methods for your convenience.
+For more information about this method and other home education methods and resources, visit the homeschool.today website.
 In the meantime the adventure continues as we explore another popular homeschool method: Charlotte Mason.
 Click here to read more!